Code-Experts-Ltd/rntemplate/readme.md

 ## Documentation

-Get started with this template easily with the official react-native package by the following command
+Get started with this template easily with the official react-native package by the following command.
+Replace YourAppName with your custom name

 ```
 npx react-native init YourAppName https://github.com/Code-Experts-Ltd/rntemplate.git